On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds: Main Result III

-\end{theorem} \begin{proof} By Theorem \ref{20033003}, it is enough to show that if $\mathcal{M}$ has rationally dependent cusp shapes and its two cusps are not SGI each other, then $\mathcal{X}$ is defined by equations given in \eqref{20042304}.
+\begin{proof} By Theorem \ref{20033003}, it is enough to show that if $\mathcal{M}$ has rationally dependent cusp shapes and the two cusps of $\mathcal{M}$ are not SGI from each other, then $\mathcal{X}$ is defined by equations given in \eqref{20042304}.